Frnn4268/Dockerized_3-tier_webapp/README.md

 - After installing the dependencies, `make run-api-node` will run the api in development mode with nodemon for restarting the app when you make source code changes.

+### api-data-processing-node - Node.js

+- To run the node api you will need to run `npm install` to install the dependencies (I used node `v18.19.1` and npm `v9.2.0`).

+- After installing the dependencies, `make seed-database` to inject test data, then we will need will run `make run-data-service` to run the api in development mode with nodemon for restarting the app when you make source code changes.

 ### api-golang - Golang

 - To run the golang api you will need to run `go mod download` to download and install the dependencies (I used `go1.22.2`)